Last Updated on September 23, 2020 by MaKenna | MamaKenna

 But if you feel like something is wrong and you are having super heavy bleeding (as in soaking through one pad in an hour), large blood clots, a fever, an incision that isn’t healing, a red or swollen leg that warm/painful to the touch, or a bad headache that isn’t getting better and/or is affecting your vision call your doctor right away.

 More serious ones where you would need to call 911 are is you are experiencing chest pain, having seizures, or having trouble breathing and/or having shortness of breath.

 What should you not do after giving birth?

 You just had a baby!
 Be careful, take it easy on yourself, and let your body HEAL!

 (Please keep in mind that I am now a doctor.
 I am only a Mom who is going off of her own experiences and research.
 If you’d like to know more you can read my full disclaimer policy here.)

-What is your number 1 on your postpartum essentials checklist?
+What is your number must-have item in your postpartum care kit?
 Are there other things you think SHOULD be on this list?
 Let me know in the comments!
 And if you liked this post, give it a share!
 Thanks!